dev-lamichhane/dotfiles/grading_system.md

 ### Proposed Grading System for Football Scores Problem

-1. Yes: pass 9 or more test cases
+1. Yes: pass 10 or more test cases
 2. Strong Yes: pass 12 or more test cases

-## Counting Pairs Problem
+### 4. Counting Pairs Problem

+The wording on this solution is cryptic even for native/fluent speakers of english.
+I have seen candidates struggle to understand this problem.

-basic solution.
-I am sure you can do worse than this, but this one passes 8/12
+Basic solution.
+I am sure a worse than this is possible, but this one passes 8/12

 ```javascript
 function countPairs(numbers, k) {